openui/open-ui/README.md

 This repository is being used for work in the W3C Open UI Community Group, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the [Open UI CG](https://www.w3.org/community/open-ui/) prior to making a PR.

+To make changes to the Open UI site, like a content change or a UI fix, you can get started by following the [site's instructions](site/README.md)